tronux7/plugin_ghidra/README.md

 3. Copy the *plugin.py* file and paste it into the *ghidra_scripts* folder.
 You will find it in the *In Nomine Function* collection inside the Code Browser tool

+4. (Optional) If you want to use the receiver.py trial server you have to edit the destination path in the receiver.py script itself.

 ## How to use
 Open a program in Ghidra then launch the plugin.py script (from Ghidra) You will be asked where you want to save the .pred file, where is *INF* located, and which trained model you want to use.